 The amount of craft supplies and fabric in my house has reached Crisis Level 4.
-Yesterday I started going through fabric and canvases and paint and duct tape and all the other
+In order to make a dent in the Supply Avalanche, I made a DIY leaf print canvas.

 This was an idea I originally saw on Pinterest, but Pinterest won’t let me go to the original site because Thar Be Inappropriate Content on it.
 Apparently.
 (Someday they’ll realize WE LIKE inappropriate content.)

 So while I can’t find the original site to link back to, know that this project was inspired by someone else’s.
 Although I think their methods were a bit more refined than mine.
 As per usual.